billbill100/Trigger-Timer/README.md

 The timer can be triggered by an external sensor, sound or light, or a push-button.
 After a user set delay, the flash wil fire.
 As a flash has a very short duration, any motion will be frozen.
 The delay can be adjusted to exactly the right moment to capture the photo.

-Solenoid valves van be fired. this will allow the amazing water drop & collision photos.
+Solenoid valves can be fired. this will allow the amazing water drop & collision photos.
 Setting multiple drop sizes and time between drops, one can catch collisionas as the first drop splashes up as the next falling drop collides with it.

 Building will follow the same formatas the other projects (so take a look at my github) using an ESP32 development board and pre-made modules.
 This elimates the need to make pcbs or use breadboard.